 7. Make a movie.
 Use your smartphone to film and edit a movie starring your family (or dog ☺) speaking or learning German.

 8. Have a dance party.
 Create a playlist of your favorite German pop songs or action songs and get everybody on the dance floor.
+Check out the 2024 short black prom dresses online girls can wear for the dance party.
 Here’s my favourite German action song: Wackel mit dem Po

 9. Play indoor sports.
 Create competition and burn off energy with indoor sports.
 Don’t forget to count your scores in German!